Silica in Drinking Water

 What Is Silica?

 Silica is a hard, glassy mineral and one of the most abundant elements found in the Earth’s crust.
 Just like calcium, magnesium and other major minerals, silica is found in groundwater supplies at varying concentrations, depending on the surrounding rock.
-Continue reading to learn more about silica and the effects it can have on your water quality.

-How Does Silica Get Into Drinking Water?
+How Does Silica Get Into Well Water?

 As water passes through the Earth, it dissolves silica from rocks and minerals.
 Because of this, most — if not all — water supplies contain some amount of dissolved silica.
 It’s also found in certain foods like oats, rice, strawberries and more.